-Suzanne joined the NCEO in February 2018 and strives to provide the best service to customers and coworkers alike.
-She has spent the majority of her years in California and never tires of traveling and discovering new places.
+Suzanne joined the NCEO in February 2018.
+She has spent the majority of her years in California and is now in the PNW.
 She has a diverse background, including culinary teaching, UX design, quality control and compliance, investments, fundraising and event management, website editing, and animal care and training.
-An avid advocate for volunteering, fundraising and community building, and almost anything outdoors, you will either find Suzanne at a Dragon Boat practice, volunteer event, or gallivanting outside.
+Suzanne is avid advocate for volunteering, fundraising and community building, almost anything outdoors, and talking up EO.

 As research director at the NCEO, Nancy Wiefek manages ongoing research projects and explores new ways to make the research relevant to our members.
 She brings experience studying broad trends in politics and the economy and brings that to bear in placing the research in context.

 Nancy graduated summa cum laude from Temple University with a B.A. in political science and a minor in Russian.
 She earned an M.A. and Ph.D. at Penn State University in political science with a focus on survey methods.
 Her book The Impact of Economic Anxiety in Postindustrial America, published in 2003 by Greenwood Publishing, used original survey data to examine the impact of emotions and economic anxiety on political beliefs and opinions.
 She is a Joseph Cabral and Robert W. Edwards Fellow through the Rutgers Institute of Employee Ownership and Profit Sharing.

 In her free time, she loves to be around animals and the ocean, and catch up on the latest scientific findings on the role of emotions in human and animals.